thompsonsed/pycoalescence/docs/README_pycoalescence.rst

 Introduction
 ------------

-**pycoalescence** is a Python module for the spatially-explicit coalescence neutral simulator, necsim, described :ref:`here <Introduction_necsim>`. **pycoalescence** provides a pythonic interface to the C++ simulator for swift simulation set-up, initiation and analysis.
+**pycoalescence** is a Python module for the spatially explicit coalescence neutral simulator, necsim, described :ref:`here <Introduction_necsim>`. **pycoalescence** provides a pythonic interface to the C++ simulator for swift simulation set-up, initiation and analysis.